 Here are some tips for the Everest Three Passes Trek:

-1. Train beforehand: It is crucial to train and improve your stamina and fitness before embarking on this 18-day trek.
+1. Train beforehand: Train and improve your stamina and fitness before embarking on this 18-day trek.
 Long walks, running, cycling, or any physical activity will help prepare you.

 2. Acclimatize properly: To prevent altitude sickness, take regular breaks and spend extra nights at higher altitudes to allow your body to adjust.